Azure/azure-sdk-for-java/sdk/spring/migration-guide.md

 ## API breaking changes

+#### spring-cloud-azure-starter-integration-servicebus & spring-integration-azure-servicebus
+1. SendOperation
+ - Combine the original `ServiceBusQueueTemplate#sendAsync` and `ServiceBusTopicTemplate#sendAsync` as `ServiceBusTemplate#sendAsync`
+ and drop class of `ServiceBusQueueTemplate` and `ServiceBusTopicTemplate`.
+ - Drop interface of `ServiceBusQueueOperation` and `ServiceBusTopicOperation`.
+ - Drop API of `ServiceBusQueueOperation#abandon` and `ServiceBusQueueOperation#deadletter`.
+2. SubscribeOperation
+ - Combine the original `ServiceBusQueueTemplate#subscribe` and `ServiceBusTopicTemplate#subscribe` as `ServiceBusProcessorClient#subscribe`.
+ - Deprecate the interface of `SubscribeOperation`.

 ## Authentication

 Spring Cloud Azure 4.0 supports all the authentication methods each Azure Service SDK supports.
 It allows to configure a